ssenmosip/mosip-temp-documentation/FRS-Registration-Processor.md

 #### 3.2.1.3 Doc.
 Validation - OCR
 ### 3.2.2 Functional Validations
 #### 3.2.2.1 File & Document Validation
+When the files that are received from the Registration Client, the system first check the file’s availability in the registration packet.
+If available, then verifies the documents required for an individual based on the type of registration.
+Refer below for the process:
+#### A. Validates the File
+The system performs file validation by checking files availability in a packet with the files names available in the MetaInfo file as follows:
+1. Extracts the file names from the meta info file in the packet.
+2. Compares the file names with files extracted in DFS by searching for the files
+3. In case of successful comparison, updates the Registration table with "File Validation Successful".
+4. In case of unsuccessful comparison, updates the Registration table with "File Validation Failed" and marks for retry.
+#### B. Verify the Documents
+1. The system identifies a documents based on application type (new registration) and applicant type (child or adult) from Packet Meta Info
+2. If the applicant is child and application is new registration, the system checks a Proof of Residence (POR) document availability.
+3. If the applicant is adult and application is new registration, the system checks a Proof of Identity (POI) and Proof of Address (POA) documents availability.
+4. If Proof of Birth (POB) is verified for both the applicant (adult or child) and application is new registration, then system checks a POB documents availability.

 #### 3.2.2.2 Introducer Validation
 #### 3.2.2.3 Deduplication – Demographic, Biometrics
 ### 3.2.3 External System Integration: (Elaborate with examples)